cognitive-engineering-lab/depot/README.md

-# Graco: build tool orchestrator for JS
+# Graco: a JS devtool orchestrator

 _(It's Cargo for Javascript)_